davidcockbill/habit_calendar/README.md

 Note:

 In the prototype there is resistor per LED.
-This is overkill as
+This is overkill as only one LED will be lit at a time due to the month multiplexing.
+Therefore for the proper thing I am only going to use 31 resistors rather than 365!

+## IDE

+The Arduino IDE is very basic and cumbersome to use.

+I have therefore switched to using Visual Studio Code, with the PlatformIO extension installed.

+Therefore the checked in code here is presented in this format rather than the usual *.ino files.

+This is worth it purely for the code completion, proper c/c++ syntax highlighting and source code navigation.

 ## Software

+The code is broken down into the following:
+- main class
+- button class
+- led matrix class
+- logging class (Serial.println(), but with c style formatting)

 ### Button class